aws-samples/aws-elemental-mediatailor-black-frames/README.md

 Big Buck Bunny is a 2008 &copy; copyright of [Blender Foundation](http://www.bigbuckbunny.org/).

 ### How does this software make use of FFmpeg?
-FFmpeg is dynamically linked to the software in this repository.
+Code from FFmpeg is made use of in the software in this repository.
 The `ffmpeg` cli tool is invoked via a python script to analyse a video file to find black frames.
 The exact filter used in the analysis is [vf_blackdetect.c](https://github.com/FFmpeg/FFmpeg/blob/release/4.2/libavfilter/vf_blackdetect.c).
 FFmpeg is therfore used to decode the video and run the mentioned filter on the decoded frames.